LikeTheSalad/android-buddy/README.md

 - If you want to transform a library class that you don't extend from, such as the "android.util.Log" one, you should consider instead wrapping said class within your own class and then add there all the code you need, maybe without having to transform it.
-This is a good practice that will prevent you from spreading a foreign class across your project which will in turn give you more power to replace the library you're using in te future if needed (not the Android SDK one but any other third party lib) and/or to be able of quickly adapt your project to any of said library's breaking changes, if any, in future releases.
+This is a good practice that will prevent you from spreading a foreign class across your project which will in turn give you more power to replace the library you're using in the future if needed (not the Android SDK one but any other third party lib) and/or to be able of quickly adapt your project to any of said library's breaking changes, if any, in future releases.